spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 ## Prerequisites

-- Your Palette account role must have the `clusterProfile.import` permission to export and import a cluster profile.
+- Your Palette account role must have the `clusterProfile.get` permission to export a cluster profile and `clusterProfile.create` import a cluster profile.

 - Macros used in the profile you want to export must be available in the target environment *before* you import the profile.
 If they are not available in the target environment, create them there before importing the profile.
 For instructions on macro creation, review [Macro Support](../../clusters/cluster-management/macros.md#create-your-macro).